sshrpe/XCCuke/README.md

 ```

 If a step definition is not found, a test failure will be logged which includes the expected method signature
-of the step, which can be found in the console or by going to Xcode's 'Report navigator', selecting the test
+of the step.
+This can be found in the console or by going to Xcode's 'Report navigator', selecting the test
 run, opening the 'Logs' pane and viewing the log for the failed step.

 ## Areas For Future Development

 - Add (or implement) an actual Gherkin Parser for loading scenarios from feature files.
-- Fix support for Pre- and Post-Scenario hooks using XCTestObserver
 - Scenario Tagging Support
 - - Filter scenarios out using a tag
 - - Automatically create test suites based on tags